sidhu3/blogverse/README.md

 ---

 ## 👨‍💻 Author
-**Your Name**
 Siddhu

 ---

 ## 📜 License
-This project is licensed under the MIT License - feel free to use & modify!
+This project is for educational purposes only (college project).